 Humans first visited Canyonlands over 10,000 years ago.
-Nomadic groups of hunter-gatherers roamed throughout the southwest from 8,000 B.C. to 500 B.C.
+Nomadic groups of hunter-gatherers roamed throughout the southwest from 8,000 BCE (Before Common Era) to 500 BCE.
 Living off the land, these people depended on the availability of wild plants and animals for their survival.
 They do not appear to have stayed in any one area for very long.
 They left little in the way of artifacts and didn't build homes or other lasting structures.
 However, the hunter-gatherers during this time created a great deal of intriguing rock art.
 Some of the best examples of their art, known as “Barrier Canyon Style,” remain on the cliff walls of Horseshoe Canyon.

 Ancestral Puebloans & Fremont

 Over time, growing populations at Mesa Verde caused a search for suitable land all over southeast Utah’s canyon country.
-By A.D.
-1200, large groups had moved into the Needles District, especially in Salt Creek.
+By 1200 CE (Common Era), large groups had moved into what is now The Needles, especially in Salt Creek.
 However, granaries and dwellings used by the ancestral Puebloans are scattered throughout the park.
-Examples of these structures can be seen at Roadside Ruin in the Needles, Aztec Butte on the Island in the Sky and along many backcountry trails.
+You can see examples of these structures at Roadside Ruin in The Needles, Aztec Butte at Island in the Sky, and along many backcountry trails.

 For many years, changing weather patterns made growing crops more and more difficult.
-Around A.D.
-1300, the ancestral Puebloans left the area and migrated south.
+Around 1300 CE, the ancestral Puebloans left the area and migrated south.
 Their descendants include the people living in modern pueblos in New Mexico and Arizona like Acoma, Zuni, and the Hopi Mesas.

 Utes, Navajos and Paiutes

 Before the ancestral Puebloans left, other groups appeared in the area.
-The Ute and Paiute cultures may have arrived as early as A.D.
-800. The Navajo arrived from the north sometime after A.D.
-1300.
+The Ute and Paiute cultures may have arrived as early as 800 CE.
+The Navajo arrived from the north sometime after 1300 CE.
 All three groups still live here today.
 These cultures initially lived more of a hunter-gatherer lifestyle than the ancestral Puebloans.
 Their use and exploration of the Canyonlands area appears to have been minimal.